mjamesruggiero/jerry/README.md

 Notice again how the browser updates.

-### Lighttable

-Lighttable provides a tighter integration for live coding with an inline browser-tab.
-Rather than evaluating cljs on the command line with the Figwheel REPL, you can evaluate code and preview pages inside Lighttable.

-Steps: After running `(run)`, open a browser tab in Lighttable.
-Open a cljs file from within a project, go to the end of an s-expression and hit Cmd-ENT.
-Lighttable will ask you which client to connect.
-Click 'Connect a client' and select 'Browser'.
-Browse to [http://localhost:3449](http://localhost:3449)

-View LT's console to see a Chrome js console.

-Hereafter, you can save a file and see changes or evaluate cljs code (without saving a file).

 ### Emacs/CIDER

 CIDER is able to start both a Clojure and a ClojureScript REPL simultaneously,